datacoves/docs/docs/how-tos/vscode/datacoves-copilot/llm.md

-# Working with an LLM in Datacoves
+# Working with an LLM in Datacoves Copilot

-Once you have [configured your LLM](/how-tos/vscode/ai/llm-config.md), working with the AI chat is a breeze!
+Once you have [configured your LLM](/how-tos/vscode/datacoves-copilot/llm-config.md), working with the AI chat is a breeze!

 ## Pre-configured presets